 In Asia, many countries like South Korea and Japan have been more successful in their policies as they have supplemented a top-down approach with other initiatives such as promotion of competition, participation of private actors and research institutes and universities, and paying attention to end-users.

-In countries like Vietnam, where one party controls the government and the society, all major telecom providers are state-owned enterprises, the participation of civil society is limited, and there are no checks and balances, from institutional views, the government should ensure the participation of the private sector, research institutes and universities, and rural users as well as decentralize approach towards implementation of a universal service program.
-From market views, the government should set up and force the contractual relations between governmental entities (like DICs or VTF) and telecom providers, and
+In countries like Vietnam, where one party controls the government and the society, all major telecom providers are state-owned enterprises, the participation of the civil society is limited, and there are no checks and balances.
+In this circumstance, from institutional views, the government should ensure the participation of the private sector, research institutes and universities, and rural users.
+The private sector has a stronger incentive than the public sector to reduce costs and improve quality or innovate (Shleifer, 1998) – especially in a competitive environment.
+Hence, their involvement will improve the efficiency of universal service programs.
+The government should therefore deregulate and decentralize approaches towards implementation of a universal service program in order to reduce the costs of the transactions and remove barriers of entry to the market.

-deploy an auction regime to select the telecom providers with the lowest cost to provide universal service.
-It may reduce the government budget and better meet the needs of the population.
+These recommendations are in line with recommendations for liberalisation made in other countries as well.
+However, they collide with parts of the existing institutional framework in Vietnam – especially at informal institutional environment at level four.
+It is therefore important to support a buttom-up approach with clearly defined contractual relations.

+The government should set up and force the contractual relations between governmental entities (like DICs or VTF) and telecom providers, in order to promote both competition and provision of universal service.
+Establishment of the contractual relations will enable the implementation of the contracts between actors as well as increase the enforcement in providing universal service.
+In other words, the contractual regime strengthens the rules of law by forcing actors follow the rules that is the weakness in developing nations (Laffont, 2005).

 References: